-For keynote sessions and workshops the following speakers have been invited (to be completed)
+For keynote sessions and pre-conference workshops the following speakers have been invited

 Professor Sofia Kälvemark Sporrong, Department of Pharmacy, Uppsala University